 Coming Up for Air

-A lyrical, powerful, and richly textured novel about three lives that intertwine in poignant and surprising ways.
+A lyrical, powerful, and richly textured novel about three lives that intertwine across oceans and time.

 About the Author

 SARAH LEIPCIGER is the author of the acclaimed novel The Mountain Can Wait.
 She won THIS Magazine’s Great Canadian Literary Hunt and her stories have been shortlisted for the Asham Award, the Bridport Prize, the Fish Prize, and the PRISM International Short Fiction Contest.
 She holds a B.F.A. in Creative Writing from the University of Victoria and an M.A. in Creative and Life Writing from Goldsmiths at the University in London, and is currently pursuing a Ph.D. in Creative Writing, also at Goldsmiths.
 Born in Canada, she now lives in London, U.K., with her husband and three children, where she teaches creative writing in prisons.

 Awards and Praise

 PRAISE FOR SARAH LEIPCIGER AND COMING UP FOR AIR:

 “Leipciger’s prose is rich and stirring.” — Quill & Quire

 “Leipciger is a masterful and brilliant storyteller who writes beautiful, concise, and clear descriptions . . .
 [Coming Up for Air] is a fascinating and enthralling must-read.” — Booklist, starred review